-11. Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation sex-based discrimination of for assisting in the investigation Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate
+- 1. Institution will assess immediate safety needs of complainant - 2.
+Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department - 3.
+Institution will provide written instructions on how to apply for Protective Order - 4.
+Institution will provide written information to complainant on how to preserve evidence - 5.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate - 6.
+Institution will provide the victim with a written explanation of the victim's rights and options - 7.
+Institution will provide a "No trespass" directive to accused party if deemed appropriate

+Dating Violence

-Dating Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Domestic Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide the victim with a written explanation of the victim's rights and options
+- 1. Institution will assess immediate safety needs of complainant - 2.
+Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department - 3.
+Institution will provide written instructions on how to apply for Protective Order - 4.
+Institution will provide written information to complainant on how to preserve evidence - 5.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate - 6.
+Institution will provide the victim with a written explanation of the victim's rights and options - 7.
+Institution will provide a "No trespass" directive to accused party if deemed appropriate

-7. Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate
+Domestic Violence

+1. Institution will assess immediate safety needs of complainant

+- 2. Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department - 3.
+Institution will provide written instructions on how to apply for Protective Order - 4.
+Institution will provide written information to complainant on how to preserve evidence - 5.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate - 6.
+Institution will provide the victim with a written explanation of the victim's rights and options - 7.
+Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate